 At the moment, Paul & Shark is available in 73 countries with over 280 mono brand stores worldwide.
 The company is family-owned and now is runned by Andrea Dini, the third of his generation.
 The brand is specialized in luxury sportswear within numerous new and high technology garments and is considered green, as its energy is provided by solar panels.

-Emilio Pucci (1914-1992) is an Italian designer who was born in Florence, but his father, the Marquis Emilio Pucci di Barsento, was of Russian extraction.
+Emilio Pucci (1914-1992) is an Italian designer who was born in Naples, but his father was of Russian extraction.
 After studying social sciences at the University of Athens in Georgia, and then in Portland, Oregon, he signed up as an officer in the Italian Air Force in 1938.
 Having continued his studies with a Doctorate in political sciences at Florence University, he fought courageously in World War II.

 His introduction to fashion came about quite by chance in 1947 amidst the snow of Zermatt, where he was training with the Olympic ski team.
 Toni Frissel, a well-known photographer for Harper’s Bazaar, immortalized Pucci in a shot with a female friend for whom he had improvised a ski outfit.

 A year later Pucci’s first collection of sportswear appeared on the cover of the same magazine.
 His outfits were bought up immediately by the department store Lord and Taylor, and were given the label “Emilio” in the USA.
 The American market welcomed Pucci’s comfortable and practical fashion.